3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-ui-router.md

 We want to have multiple pages!
 And we don't want to have a bunch of `<div ng-show="isOnHomePage">...</div>`, `<div ng-show="isOnAboutPage">...</div>` -- this is terrible and makes me sad. :(

 Using a router with a front-end framework is how we can simulate a multi-page application, but just load HTML, CSS, and JS once.
 Once those are loaded (just that one time), every time we change pages it will be lightning fast.
+Our router just sets up which routes we want to exist and points our code where to make it happen.
 It makes AJAX (Asynchronous JavaScript and XML) calls to the backend for any other data/views that it needs).

 All that a front-end router does is toggle which page to show.
 This is much faster than having to reload the HTML, CSS, and JS every time.

 To better understand this, let's walk through the puzzle pieces.

 ## Identify the puzzle pieces of UI Router